Collaborative Care Mental Health Clinician

 Experience working as part of a multidisciplinary team (including experience with integrated behavioral health care models including Collaborative Care).

-The University of Vermont Health Network Glassdoor Reviews and Ratings
+University of Vermont Health Glassdoor Reviews and Ratings